Menu

 Duxbury’s bay is relatively shallow, making it inhospitable to clipper ships.
 That combined with the effects of the Financial Panic of 1837 and a scarcity of resources are some of the major circumstances that drew Duxbury’s shipbuilding era to a close.

 The property was donated to the Duxbury Rural & Historical Society in 1946, to be used as a public park.
 It was given in honor of Dr. Hermon Bumpus (1862-1943), a naturalist and academic who owned and restored the King Caesar House in the early 20th century.
-Please call the DRHS office to inquire about reservations for private ceremonies and photography sessions.
+Please contact the DRHS office to inquire about reservations for private ceremonies and photography sessions.

 This land is within the region of the Patuxet Wampanoag tribe, who for centuries have inhabited the area around the Jones River now known as Duxbury, Kingston and Plymouth.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Mashpee Wampanoag and the Herring Pond Wampanoag share information on their websites.

 Trail Description